Skip to Content Facebook Feature Image

 The sheriff said it appears the children spent most of their time in a room that was roughly 12 feet by 12 feet (3.5 meters by 3.5 meters).
 He didn’t disclose how the kids were kept inside the home, but said authorities didn’t find any cages in the house.

 The children ranged in age from 1 1/2 years to 18 years old and included both boys and girls, officials said.
-Seven were transported to hospitals in Columbus and two were flown by helicopters.
-One was in critical condition on Tuesday, Wilson said.
+Seven were transported to hospitals in Columbus and two were flown by helicopter.
+One was in critical condition on Tuesday while some of the others were admitted for care, Wilson said.

 “They looked like almost feral animals,” Wilson said.
 “It was terrible.”